galaxyproject/galaxy-hub/src/support/account-quotas/index.md

    * Within a History, deleted/permenently deleted Datasets can be reviewed by clicking on the *deleted* link at the top of the History panel, found immediately under the History name.
    * Or active (shown) and hidden datasets can be reviewed the same way.
    * Click on the far right "X" to delete a dataset.
    * To permenently delete: use the link from within the dataset, or use the Operations on Multiple Datasets function, or the Purge Deleted Datasets list item in the History menu.

+ 3. Examine History menu items under **Histories Shared with Me**.
+   * *Note: A small fraction of space from shared histories will count toward your quota.*
+   * Review the contents.
+   * **Copy** those you still want to work with.
+   * **Unshare** any on the list not needed (once copied, unshare and you will still have your own copy).

  Also see: [Delete versus Delete Permanently](/src/learn/managing-datasets/#delete-vs-delete-permanently)